stasis78/7dtd-mods/FarmLifeMod/README.md

 If you want custom icons for this mod then you *must* install [FarmLifeMod_Icons](https://github.com/stasis78/7dtd-mods/tree/master/FarmLifeMod_Icons).

+If you want custom models for this mod then you *must* install [FarmLifeMod_Models](https://github.com/stasis78/7dtd-mods/tree/master/FarmLifeMod_Models).

-If `FarmLifeMod_Icons` is installed on a dedicated server then the client will need to install this mod locally in order to get the assets.
+If `FarmLifeMod_Icons` or `FarmLifeMod_Models` is installed on a dedicated server then the client will need to install these mods locally in order to get the assets.
 This is a limitation of the current way mods are handled by the game.

 ## About